joelschar/Teaching-HEIGVD-AIT-2015-Labo-Load-Balancing/README.md

 to be produced.
 Collect all the deliverables in your lab report.
 Give the lab report a structure that mimics the structure of this document.

+**Remark**: Use the Task numbers and question numbers in reference in your report.

 ### Task 1: Install the tools

 In this part you will install the base tools you need to do the